 The Fund is a diversified portfolio of Federated Hermes MDT Series ("Trust").
 The Trust is an open-end, management investment company that was established under the laws of the Commonwealth of Massachusetts on May 18, 2006.
 The Trust may offer separate series of shares representing interests in separate portfolios of securities.

-Effective June 26, 2020, the Trust changed its name from Federated MDT Series to Federated Hermes MDT Series, and the Fund changed its name from Federated MDT All Cap Core Fund to Federated Hermes MDT All Cap Core Fund.
+Effective June 26, 2020, the Trust changed its name from Federated MDT Series to Federated Hermes MDT Series, and the Fund changed its name from Federated MDT Small Cap Core Fund to Federated Hermes MDT Small Cap Core Fund.

-The Board of Trustees ("Board") has established four classes of shares of the Fund, known as Class A Shares, Class C Shares, Institutional Shares and Class R6 Shares ("Shares").
+The Board of Trustees ("Board") has established the following classes of shares of the Fund, known as Class A Shares, Class C Shares, Institutional Shares and Class R6 Shares ("Shares").
 This SAI relates to all classes of Shares.
-Prior to September 1, 2016, the Fund's Class R6 Shares were designated as Class R Shares.
 The Fund's investment adviser is Federated MDTA LLC ("Adviser").